The mean number of 3-torsion elements in ray class groups of quadratic fields: Introduction

+\begin{cor} Assume $c$ is equal to an odd prime number not congruent to $1 \bmod 3$ (in the real quadratic case, also consider those conductors $c$ that are a product of two distinct primes that are not congruent to $1 \bmod 3$).
+Additionally, let $S_+ \cup S_- \cup S_0$ be a disjoint union of finite sets of prime numbers, none of which contain the primes dividing $c$.
+There are infinitely many real (respectively, imaginary) quadratic fields $K$ that are split at each prime in $S_+$, inert at each prime in $S_-$, ramified at each prime in $S_0$, and have trivial 3-torsion subgroups in their ray class groups of conductor $c$. \end{cor}

-Finally, we may combine our methods with those of \cite{simple} to compute the second main term for the mean number of $3$-torsion elements in ray class groups of quadratic fields ordered by absolute discriminant.
+Finally, we may apply the methods of Taniguchi and Thorne \cite{TaniguchiThorne} to compute the second main term for the mean number of $3$-torsion elements in ray class groups of quadratic fields ordered by absolute discriminant.
 More precisely, we prove the following refinement of Theorem \ref{main}.
-For a quadratic field $K_2$, let $\Cl_3(K_2,c)$ denote the 3-torsion subgroup of the ray class group of $K_2$ of conductor $c$.
+Let $\Cl_3(K_2,c)$ denote the 3-torsion subgroup of the ray class group of conductor $c$ for the quadratic field $K_2$.

 \begin{thm} For any positive integer $c$ coprime to $3$, let $m$ denote the number of distinct primes dividing $c$ that are congruent to $1 \bmod 3$.
 When quadratic fields are ordered by absolute discriminant: